Momina609-loopzen/Momina609-loopzen/README.md

 ## About Me

-I'm a **5th-semester BS Computer Science student** based in Pakistan with a strong interest in **Artificial Intelligence and Machine Learning**.

-I'm currently strengthening my **Python** skills and exploring AI through hands-on implementation, practical projects, and real-world problem solving.
-I'm particularly interested in **Computer Vision, NLP, Deep Learning, and Cloud Computing**.

-I enjoy learning by building, experimenting with new technologies, and turning concepts into practical solutions.
+I'm a Computer Science student passionate about Artificial Intelligence and Machine Learning, focused on building practical solutions and turning ideas into real-world applications.
+I'm continuously strengthening my skills through hands-on projects, internships, and learning by building.

 ## Tech Stack